 Applying for Graduation .
 Your program director submits a list of graduating doctoral students soon after the start of their last semester.
 If your program director is not aware that you plan to graduate, it may be too late to include your name in the commencement bulletin.
 Just as has been the case throughout your program, good communication with faculty will help assure that your graduation is successful.
 Students must be enrolled on campus in their final semester.

 CUT Program - Certificate in University Teaching

 Graduate students may now enroll for CUT - the graduate certificate in University Teaching - which offers the option for professional development, feedback on teaching and a variety of seminars.
-More information and sign-ups can be found here.
+More information and sign-ups can be found on the CUT webpage.